pratham0203/news-popularity-model/README.md

 This model uses Bayesian Linear Regression to solve the problem and give us the required accuracy of the model.
 ### 3)News Aggregator(made using Django by scraping popular websites like Times of India etc):

-I also made a website using Django that can be later on be used to project the popular news.
+I also made a website using Django that can be later used to project the popular news on a single site only.
 ![website](https://user-images.githubusercontent.com/20925116/80413115-944daf80-88ec-11ea-83ed-a0e037194788.PNG)